Sebaestschjin/gloomhaven-campaign-manager/README.md

 - Save file creation from current save
 - Consistent coding style
 - Make the waiting for stuff cleaner and consistent (e.g. callback chaining)
+- Some special conditions can be deduced from other components and don't have to be included in the save file
 - (optional) Support YAML reading

 ## Other